FlatsWire/api-v1.0/README.md

 * bic, The BIC code of the accommodation.
 * amenities, A list of amenities.
 * texts, A list of description of the accommodation.
+* create_event_checkin, Creates a checkin event in the agenda when a booking is made.
+* create_event_checkout, Creates a checkout event in the agenda when a booking is made.
+* create_event_cleaning, Creates a cleaning event in the agenda when a booking is made.
+* inventory_at_checkin, Makes the apartment inventory required at checkin
+* inventory_at_checkout, Makes the apartment inventory required at checkout
+* inventory_at_cleaning, Makes the apartment inventory required at cleaning